Homerocker/HomeCheck/README.md

 - Correct Misdirection and Tricks of Trade cooldown duration (can be more than 30 sec)
 - Track Guardian Spirit proc
 - Track Readiness
-- Correctly display double Rebirth
+- Display double Rebirth on same target
+- Link cooldown duration in raid chat
 - etc.

 # Settings